Let’s Save Your Home

 My home, too, is by far, my most prized asset; and it isn’t just about value; it’s psychological: “There is no place like home.”
 If you are like me, your home means everything to you and your family.
 It’s where you’ve raised your children, where you find your most peaceful rest, where you work on your hobbies, and so much more.
 Falling behind on your mortgage payments – due to job loss, illness, divorce, etc. is nothing short of frightening.

-Chapter 13 is a way to resolve this problem.
+Chapter 13 bankruptcy is a way to resolve this problem.
 Indeed, thousands of homeowners in the Northern District of Texas seek Chapter 13 protection each year.
 What’s more, thousands of homeowners here emerge from their Chapter 13 reorganizations back on track – with their mortgage arrears satisfied and their ongoing monthly mortgage payments paid in full.
 It’s a wonderful feeling.
 Foreclosure was prevented and the house is safe!

 Let’s talk about how Chapter 13 works in this context.
 First, it prevents foreclosure.
 Second, it allows you to catch up on your mortgage over time by paying a monthly payment to the Chapter 13 Trustee, which can give you as much as five years to get caught up on that amount you fell behind on.
 Most importantly, this gives you the peace of mind you need to move forward.
 In moving forward in a Chapter 13, you can focus on paying your monthly mortgage on time as each monthly due date nears.
 So, for example, in a Chapter 13, you make a catch-up payment to the Trustee and your ongoing mortgage payments as they come due.